 Despite what many people believe, bad habits are not caused by a lack of willpower.
 As written here, bad habits do not happen randomly or because of the way you are.
 Habits form due to a process identified by author Charles Duhigg as “The Habit Loop.”
 Every bad habit has triggers, and every bad habit provides short-term rewards.

-If you want to break a bad habit, your first step is to determine what’s causing it.
+If you want to break a bad habit, your first step is to determine what is causing it.
 Ask yourself the following five questions:

 1. Where are you when you do your bad habit?
 Your physical environment plays a large role in shaping your behavior.
 Bad habits often occur when you are at certain locations.
 Maybe you drink a lot of alcohol when you are at bars.
-Maybe you waste a lot of time online when you are at home in your living room.
-Maybe you eat a lot of junk food when you are at work.
+Or, maybe you waste a lot of time online when you are at home in your living room.
+Or, maybe you eat a lot of junk food when you are at work.

 2. Who are you with (if anyone) when you do your bad habit?
 Your social environment also plays a large role in shaping your behavior.
 Bad habits can also be triggered by being around certain people.
 As Chip and Dan Heath write in their excellent book Switch, “Behavior is contagious.”
 Maybe you drink a lot of alcohol or eat a lot of junk food when you are around certain people.
 In comparison, your bad habits can also occur when you are alone.
 For example, maybe you watch a lot of television when you are by yourself.

 3. How do you feel (physically, mentally, and emotionally) when you do your bad habit?
 The way that you feel can also lead to certain behaviors.
 Maybe you drink soda when you are tired (physical cue).
-Maybe you waste time online when you are bored (mental cue).
-Maybe you smoke cigarettes when you are stressed (emotional cue).
+Or, maybe you waste time online when you are bored (mental cue).
+Or, maybe you smoke cigarettes when you are stressed (emotional cue).

 4. What typically happens immediately before you do your habit?
 Bad habits can also be triggered by other behaviors.
 Maybe you start surfing the web immediately after you sit down at your desk each morning.
-Maybe you start drinking alcohol immediately after you leave work.
-Maybe you eat junk food immediately after you have an argument with your child or spouse.
+Or, maybe you start drinking alcohol immediately after you leave work.
+Or, maybe you eat junk food immediately after you have an argument with your child or spouse.

 5. What is the day and time when you do your bad habit?
 Maybe you have an artificial energy drink in the afternoons on weekdays.
-Maybe you drink alcohol on Friday and Saturday nights.
-Maybe you watch a lot of TV on Sunday afternoons.
+Or, maybe you drink alcohol on Friday and Saturday nights.
+Or, maybe you watch a lot of TV on Sunday afternoons.

-Once you identify the cues that trigger your bad habits, you can then decide how to remove or reduce your exposure to those triggers.
+Once you identify the cues that cause a bad habit, you can then decide how to remove or reduce your exposure to those triggers.
 This approach will be much more effective and sustainable than just trying to have more willpower.

 References for this article: